MeetMangrove/playbook/01-welcome/03-who_are_mangrove_members.html.md

 ```
-title: Who are Mangrove members
+title: Who are Mangrove Members
 ```

 Mangrove members are people who share Mangrove's values, and a common mindset made of: